menu

 Fallsburg is a decidedly white-collar town, with fully 95.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fallsburg is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Fallsburg who work in teaching (36.29%), community and social services (18.15%), and food service (10.89%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 31.05% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Fallsburg telecommute to their jobs.
+Overall, about 31.05% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Fallsburg doesn't have a public transportation system that people use for their commute.
+Fallsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Fallsburg in 2022 was $4,025, which is low income relative to New York and the nation.
 This equates to an annual income of $16,100 for a family of four.
 Fallsburg also has one of the higher rates of people living in poverty in the nation, with 81.03% of its population below the federal poverty line.